Python

 Are you programming in Python or just running a utility?

 Before you try to fix the error zsh: command not found: python, think about why you are trying to use Python.
+The solution to the error zsh: command not found: python differs depending on whether you are running a stand-alone program or coding a Python project.

-For programming in Python, use Pyenv or Rye
+For programming in Python

 If you are starting a programming project with Python, you need to install Python and set up a development environment.